DevClate/EntraFIDOFinder/README.md

 If you have trouble with the json path, please update to v0.0.5+ and it will fix your issue.

-This readme is still in progress, but wanted to give you quick basics for people unfamiliar with PowerShell.

 ```powershell
 # Find all compatible keys
 Find-FIDOKey